sachin191/pyrocopy/README.md

 ## Using pyrocopy as a module

 ### Overview
-There are four primary functions to pyrocopy; copy, mirror, move and sync.
+There are four primary functions to pyrocopy; **copy**, **mirror**, **move** and **sync**.
 Each function takes the same set of arguments and will return a dictionary containing statistics about the operation.

 #### File Selection
 The first key principle of pyrocopy is to provide a robust set of file selection features so that users can operate only on the files and directories they need.
-Each function offers the ability to specify separate lists of files or directories to include or exclude and uses regular expressions instead to match the names instead of wildcard based matching (e.g. '*.txt') used by most file copy utilities.
+Each function offers the ability to specify separate lists of files or directories to include or exclude.
+Regular expressions are used to match file names and directories instead of wildcard based matching (e.g. '*.txt').

 #### Depth Selection
 In addition to filename and directory matching it is possible to define the maximum depth of the source tree that will be traversed.
 This provides the ability to perform shallow copies or deep copies of an arbitrary length.
 Furthermore, the tree can be traversed in reverse making it possible to only copy the files and directories contained in the furthest nodes of the tree.